Barry Gordon

 Barry Gordon (born December 21, 1948) is an American actor and political talk show host.
 He was the longest-serving president of the Screen Actors Guild, having served from 1988 to 1995.
 He is perhaps best known as the original voice of Donatello and Bebop in the Teenage Mutant Ninja Turtles franchise.
+He was nominated for the Tony Award for Best Featured Actor in a Play in 1963 for his performance in A Thousand Clowns.

 Early life

 Gordon was born in Brookline, Massachusetts, United States.
+Gordon is Jewish.
 His stepfather, Bob Manning, was a crooner of popular love songs in the 1940s and 1950s, most known for his rendition of Hoagy Carmichael's "The Nearness of You".

 Acting

 Childhood career

 Gordon began performing at age three; in his television debut, he won second place on Ted Mack's Amateur Hour singing Johnnie Ray's "Cry".
 At six, Gordon recorded "Nuttin' for Christmas".
 He was the youngest performer to hit a pre-Hot 100 Billboard chart when that song hit No. 6 in 1955.
-It sold over 1 million copies, and was awarded a gold disc.
+It sold over one million copies, and was awarded a gold disc.
 The next year, he charted his second and final single "Rock Around Mother Goose".
 In circa 1956, Bill Haley recorded a private demo recording "Six Year Olds Can Rock and Roll".
 He begins the recording (released in 1990) by dedicating it to Barry Gordon.

 As a child actor, Gordon also appeared on The Jackie Gleason Show, The Jack Benny Program, Richard Diamond, Private Detective, The Danny Thomas Show, Alfred Hitchcock Presents and Star Time with Benny Goodman.
 Gordon was cast as Humberto in an episode of the sitcom Sally, starring Joan Caulfield, and as Chopper in Leave It to Beaver (episode 119: "Beaver's House Guest").
 Gordon guest starred on the sitcoms The Ann Sothern Show and Dennis the Menace.

-In 1962, Barry played the part of the childhood version of "Patient" in Pressure Point.
+In 1962, he played the part of the childhood version of "Patient" in Pressure Point.
 At 13, Gordon began a career on Broadway as Nick in Herb Gardner's A Thousand Clowns, a role for which he earned a Tony Award nomination.
 He later reprised that role in the film version opposite Jason Robards and Martin Balsam in 1965.
-The film gave him "introducing" billing, but he had actually been in several films already, most notably his actual film debut in 1956's The Girl Can't Help It as a newspaper boy in which he uttered the line after seeing Jayne Mansfield: "If that's a girl, I don't know what my sister is."
+The film gave him "introducing" billing, but he had actually been in several films already, most notably his actual film debut in 1956's The Girl Can't Help It as a newspaper boy in which, after seeing Jayne Mansfield, he uttered the line: "If that's a girl, I don't know what my sister is."